FilterFL: Knowledge Filtering-based Data-Free Backdoor Defense for Federated Learning: Experiments

+We investigated five classical datasets (i.e., MNIST~\cite{lecun1995learning}, CIFAR-10, CIFAR-100, GTSRB~\cite{stallkamp2012man}, and Tiny-ImageNet~\cite{russakovsky2015imagenet}) in the experiments.
+In this paper, each FL training result on MNIST involves 100 communication rounds, while each FL training on the other four datasets requires 2000 communication rounds.
+Table~\ref{table: detailed dataset} shows the settings of these datasets and their corresponding classifiers.
+For MNIST, we adopted a self-defined model that consists of two convolutional layers and two fully connected layers.
+For the CIFAR-10 and GTSRB datasets, we used ResNet-8~\cite{he2016identity} as classifiers, and for CIFAR-100 and Tiny-ImageNet, we used ResNet-18 as classifiers, where ResNet-8 is a lightweight version of ResNet-18.
+Furthermore, we used VGG-16~\cite{simonyan2014very} and ResNet-34 to evaluate the performance of our approach in Section~\ref{sec: adaptability}.
+Note that the CGANs used by FilterFL are built based on the model structure proposed in~\cite{mirza2014conditional}.

-\textbf{Data heterogeneity settings} To evaluate the performance of our approach within both IID and non-IID scenarios, we adopted the Dirichlet distribution~\cite{hsu2019measuring} denoted by coefficient $\alpha$ to control the heterogeneity settings, where a smaller indicates a higher data heterogeneity of clients.
-By default, we set $\alpha$ to 0.5 and used this value for the data distribution in the following experiments.
+{\bf Client Data Settings.} In the experiments, we considered various IID and non-IID scenarios to evaluate the adaptivity and performance of our approach with different data distributions.
+Specifically, we adopted the Dirichlet distribution~\cite{hsu2019measuring} to control the heterogeneity among the local data of clients, where a smaller coefficient $\alpha$ indicates a higher data heterogeneity.
+By default, we set $\alpha$ to 0.5 for the following experiments.

-\textbf{Baseline settings} We compared our approach with seven state-of-the-art (SOTA) baseline methods, i.e., Krum~\cite{blanchard2017machine}, MKrum~\cite{blanchard2017machine}, COMED~\cite{yin2018byzantine}, RLR~\cite{ozdayi2021defending}, Trimmed Mean~\cite{xie2018generalized}, DP~\cite{sun2019can}, FLAME~\cite{nguyen2022flame}.
-Specifically, Krum, MKrum, COMED, RLR and Trimmed Mean are similarity-based methods, and DP is the representation of Differential Privacy (DP)-based methods, FLAME is an improved version of DP.
-More detailed introduction and settings can be found in the supplementary material \ref{section: baseline}.

-\textbf{Attack settings} We adopted the multiple basic attacks as our attack setting, wherein the attacker controls a subset of the total clients as the adversarial clients.
-The variable $\eta$ represents the proportion of adversarial clients among all the clients.
-Whenever the server selects adversarial clients, these clients initiate the attacks.
-By default, $\eta$ was set to 0.1.